 - PRO-Tip: Mix your cheesecake with the paddle attachment of your stand mixer.
 This keeps the batter dense and creamy by not incorporating any excess air.

 - Add the eggs one at a time, making sure each is absorbed before adding the next.

-- If using a bain marie, wrap your springform pan with a couple layers of heavy duty foil to prevent any water from leaking into the pan.
+- If using a bain-marie, wrap your springform pan with a couple of layers of heavy-duty foil to prevent any water from leaking into the pan.

 - Cool baked cheesecake at room temperature, then chill overnight for the best flavor and texture.